-When I first became executive director, Stan Stephens, a Board member, took me aside and said, "John, it's going to take you a couple of years to get up to speed."
+When I first became executive director, Stan Stephens, a board member, took me aside and said, "John, it's going to take you a couple of years to get up to speed."
 And he was right.
-There was so much to know, dealing with so many agencies and regulators and 19 Board members, and there were frequent disagreements.
+There was so much to know, dealing with so many agencies and regulators and 19 board members, and there were frequent disagreements.
 The staff was excellent but they had strong opinions, which was a good thing, but the energy in a group like that can be extremely frustrating.

-What are the negatives and positives about how the Council was formed?
+What are the negatives and the positives about the way the council was set up?